anthonykasza/hdc_experiments/README.md

     - my guess would be 0x00
 - genetics
   - gene-alphabet is tiny (4) and that makes for poor suffix arrays
+- vsa can be used for spellcheck and finding optimal string alignment
+- hvs can be used for factorization thru resonator networks and the use of fractional power encoding

+Misc
+====
+- hdc accuracy can be improved by icreasing vector lengths or making elements more complex than binary e.g. floats or complex
+  - more complex numbers make for more complex hardware needs
+  - increasing complexity of each element is "better" than making the vectors longer
+- datasets mentioned in literature
+  - isolet
+  - ucihar
+  - mnist
+  - UCI Machine Learning Repository
+  - UCR Time Series Archive
+- Minkowski distance
+- when creating vectors, the distribution of element values does not need to be random (50% 1's and 50% 0's)
+  - it may be useful to create sparse vectors where the distribution of 1's is 1% of the elements
+- fractional power encoding
+  - i don't fully understand what this is but...
+  - if you take a VSA symbol (vector) and raise it to an exponent, something magical happens.. something to do with kernels
+  - i think this is similar to "trajectory association"
+  - this only works if the bind op is NOT the inverse of itself
+- VSA has relationships with compressed sensing, which makes sense given how bundling of vectors is how VSA "learns"
+- how to encode a vector into a vector symbol? multiply it by a random matrix
+- there are methods of making a vector more/less dense
+- one of the big issues with HDC/VSA is that there is no standard method of encoding the application-specific data into vectors
+  - should i bind with multiplication or permuation?
+    - that depends on your use-case
+  - "the HV representations must be designed to capture the information that is important for solving the problem and presenting it in a form that can be exploited by the HDC/VSA"
+  - 2d images need special encoding steps to ensure nearby pixels are "related" to each other
+    - turning a 2d image into a 1d vector simply by concatination is naive
+    - there is a need to incorporate both x and y axis data as well as pixel color value
+    - partial permutation can address this by creating a radius where similar colors will have similar hvs
+    - fractional power encoding can also be used
+      - generate role-filler HVs for x and y
+      - then raise the x vector to the exponent indicating the column of the pixel
+      - do the same for the y
+      - bind the pixel value HV with the exponentialized x and y HVs
+- HDC can be incorporated into NN to make both better
+  - NN frontend to generate HVs
+  - HDC frontend to generate vectors for NN
+- what happens when a HDC model is trained on "levels" but then tested with samples that are outside of the HDV's range's max/min?
+- HDC is prommising for nano-scale tech and FPGAs
+- fix sized ternary vectors remind me of nPrint
+- multiple time-based signals can be quantized, then the signal at each timestep can be bundled together
+  - combining multiple signals into a single vector
+- "In general, DL’s [Deep Learning] strength is in learning a mapping from one space to another, given that these spaces are densely populated with examples.
+HDC, however, shines when there is a specific, known structure that one wishes to encode."
+- HDC models can be improved with adversarial mutated samples, just like other models
+  - mutate/alter the training data with some strategy (random noise, column/row permuation, etc)
+  - train/test on the mutated data
+  - inspired by fuzzing techniques